jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

 ----

 *********************************************************************************
-how Python reads starred and double starred expressions
+how Python treats starred and double starred expressions
 *********************************************************************************

 * I change :ref:`the return statement` because I want the :ref:`function<what is a function?>` to return its input (remember the :ref:`identity function<test_identity_function>`?)